praatibhsurana/Hinglish_Hindi_WSD/README.md

   </a>
 </p>

-<p> 📌 A pipeline for transliteration of Hinglish code mixed data to Hindi Devanagari script, spell correction, POS tagging and word sense disambiguation of the Hindi Devanagari script.
+<p> 📌 A python package for transliteration of Hinglish code mixed data to Hindi Devanagari script, spell correction, POS tagging and word sense disambiguation of the Hindi Devanagari script.
 </p>

 <p>